openfaas/faas-netes/HELM.md

 $ helm init --skip-refresh --upgrade --service-account tiller
 ```

+> Note: this step installs a server component in your cluster.
+It can take anywhere between a few seconds to a few minutes to be installed properly.
+You should see tiller appear on: `kubectl get pods -n kube-system`.

 ## Deploy OpenFaaS via Helm

-**Note:** You must also pass `--set rbac=false` if your cluster is not configured with role-based access control.
+**Note:** You must also pass `--set rbac=false` if your cluster is not configured with role-based access control (RBAC).
 For further information, see [here](https://kubernetes.io/docs/admin/authorization/rbac/).

 ---